Recent Webinar: Building an Adaptive Cyber Resilient Cloud

 Malware used to predominantly rely on executables.
 But no longer.

-Traditional Cybersecurity Works Well—Up to a Point
+Traditional Detection and Response Works Well—Up to a Point

 However, this malicious software leaves behind evidence of its existence, whether on a server or compromised endpoint.
 Defenders can rely on tools like endpoint protection platforms (EPP), endpoint detection and response (EDR/XDR), and antivirus (AV) to spot telltale signs of malware deployment.
 Finding these attack patterns and signatures is what cybersecurity technology evolved to do—detecting and isolating threats before they could do real damage.